Is Plant Food The Same As Fertilizer? – Guides & Useful Tips

 Plant food differs from plant fertilizers in two major aspects.

-This cycle is fully natural and photosynthesis.
-No chemicals or artificial products are necessary for triggering the process.
+This cycle is fully natural and involves photosynthesis.
+No chemicals or artificial products are necessary to trigger the process.
+Meanwhile, plant fertilizer can’t occur naturally.
+Gardeners will need to fertilize their plants on a consistent schedule.

 Macronutrients – Micronutrients